-Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 1 Year 1 How could you become an animal expert?
-NC Animals Including Humans Which materials should the little pigs have used to build their house?
-NC Every Day Materials How could you become a weather reporter?
-NC Seasonal Changes Continue in Spring 2 What plants grow in our nature reserve?
+Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 1 Year How could you Which materials should the How could you become a How could you What plants grow in What plants grow in our 1 become an animal expert?
+NC Animals Including Humans little pigs have used to build their house?
+NC Every Day Materials weather reporter?
+NC Seasonal Changes become a weather reporter?
+NC Seasonal Changes our nature reserve?
+NC Plants nature reserve?
 NC Plants Year 2 Could you be the next sporting superstar?
 NC Animals Including Humans.
 What happens as animals grow?
 NC Animals Including Humans What materials are in our school?
 NC Materials.
 How can we grow our own plants?
+NC Plants How can we grow our own plants?
 NC Plants Why can't a wood louse live at the sea shore?
 NC Living Things and their Habitats.
 Year 3 How can Usain Bolt move so quickly?
 NC Animals Including Humans.
-Are you attractive enough?
+What can you find out about pushes, pulls and magnets?
 NC Forces and Magnets What do rocks tell us about how the earth was formed?
 NC Rocks How did that blossom become an apple?
-NC Plants How far can you throw your shadow?
+NC Plants How did that blossom become an apple?
+NC Plants What can you find out about shadows?
 NC Light Year 4 What happens to the food we eat?
 NC Animals Including Humans.
 What is sound and how do we make different sounds?
 NC Sounds How could we cope without electricity for one day?
 NC Electricity What are solids, liquids and gases?
 NC States of Matter Which wild animals and plants thrive in your locality?
 NC Living Things and their Habitats.
-Year 5 Could you be the next CSI investigator?
-NC Properties and Changes of Matter How different will you be when you are as old as your grandparents?
-NC Animals Including Humans Will we ever send another human to the moon?
+Which wild animals and plants thrive in your locality?
+NC Living Things and their Habitats.
+Year 5 How different will you be when you are as old as your grandparents?
+NC Animals Including Humans How different will you be when you are as old as your grandparents?
+NC Animals Including Humans Could you be the next CSI investigator?
+NC Properties and Changes of Matter Could you be the next CSI investigator?
+NC Properties and Changes of Matter Will we ever send another human to the moon?
 NC Earth and Space Can you feel the force?
 NC Forces Do all animals and plants start of life as an egg?
 NC Living Things and their Habitats Year 6 Could a spiderman really exist?
 NC Living Things and their Habitats What would a journey through your body look like?
 NC Animals Including Humans.
 Have we always looked like this?
+NC Evolution and Inheritance Have we always looked like this?
 NC Evolution and Inheritance Why is an electrical power source so important?
-NC Electricity How can you light up your life?
+NC Electricity Why is light so important?
 NC Light